-- 3.1 Suspected misconduct may be reported to the Colleges by examiners, invigilators, examination officials, candidates, patients, simulated patients and any other person who becomes aware of suspected misconduct. - 3.2 In addition to these direct patterns of reporting, the Colleges also use computer software to detect cheating, by automatically reviewing all candidates' answers after every examination to identify correlations in response patterns between pairs of candidates beyond what could be expected to occur by chance.
+- 3.1 Suspected misconduct may be reported to the Colleges by examiners, invigilators, examination staff, candidates, patients, simulated patients and any other person who becomes aware of suspected misconduct. - 3.2 In addition to direct reporting, the Colleges also use computer software to detect possible collusion, by automatically reviewing all candidates' answers after every examination to identify correlations in response patterns between pairs of candidates beyond what could be expected to occur by chance.
 This software is known by the generic term 'Anomaly Monitoring System' (AMS).
 The Colleges recognise that such software does not always make immediately apparent which of the two candidates has copied from the other, or whether collusion was taking place.
 For this reason the Colleges will always require corroboration from another source, or require a candidate to be

-1 The Colleges reserve the right to initiate civil action and/or criminal prosecution if theft of intellectual property is suspected.
+The Colleges reserve the right to initiate civil action and/or criminal prosecution if theft of intellectual property is suspected.

 - included in a second AMS report from another examination, before continuing an investigation under these Regulations. - 3.3 Anonymous reports of misconduct will be acted upon only if there is supporting evidence.
-In such cases invigilators and any other relevant officials may be informed of the allegation and asked to comment. - 3.4 The Colleges will not disclose to any other candidate the names of any candidates detected by the AMS or seated in the examination centre where the alleged act of misconduct took place.
+In such cases invigilators and any other relevant officials may be informed of the allegation and asked to comment.

-3.5 Reporting Procedure for Multiple Choice Examinations
+3.4 Reporting Procedure for Academic Misconduct in Multiple Choice Examinations

-- 3.5.1 Where an invigilator suspects a candidate of infringing examination hall rules, he/she shall: - (a) Confiscate any unauthorised material in the possession of the candidate; - (b) Make a formal and contemporaneous note of the time when the alleged infringement was discovered.
+- 3.4.1 Where an invigilator suspects a candidate of infringing examination hall rules, he/she shall: - (a) Confiscate any unauthorised material in the possession of the candidate; - (b) Make a formal and contemporaneous note of the time when the alleged infringement was discovered.
 Wherever possible an invigilator should invite another invigilator to act as witness to the suspected infringement, and then countersign the note to confirm this; - (c) Allow the candidate(s) in question to continue the examination.
-Ejection from the examination hall should only take place in the event of a candidate's conduct causing disruption to other candidates; - (d) Inform the candidates(s) in question at the end of the examination, that a written report of the incident will be submitted to the Head of Academic Division; - (e) Prepare within three working days of the examination a written report on the alleged incident and send it with any confiscated materials to the Head of Academic Division. - 3.5.2 Candidates must on request surrender to the invigilator any materials or aids that are reasonably believed by the invigilator not to be permitted.
+Ejection from the examination hall should only take place in the event of a candidate's conduct causing disruption to other candidates; - (d) Inform the candidate(s) in question at the end of the examination, that a written report of the incident will be submitted to the Policy Office; - (e) Prepare within three working days of the examination a written report on the alleged incident and send it with any confiscated materials to the Policy Office. - 3.4.2 Candidates must on request surrender to the invigilator any materials or aids that are reasonably believed by the invigilator not to be permitted.
 The invigilator can, on request, issue a brief receipt for such articles.
-The invigilator must include all such materials with his/her report, which may be copied or retained by the Head of Academic Division at his/her absolute discretion.
+The invigilator must include all such materials with his/her report, which may be copied or retained by MRCP(UK).

-3.6 Reporting Procedure for Clinical Examinations
+3.5 Reporting Procedure for Academic Misconduct in Clinical Examinations